cvl-umass/nat-sound2loc-benchmark/README.md

 This yields 576 recordings with corresponding geographic locations and species annotations.

-**Note:** An unofficial release of all audio `.wav` files and their annotations is also provided and can be downloaded [here](https://zenodo.org/records/15420487).
+We release all preprocessed audio `.wav` files and their annotations [here](https://zenodo.org/records/15420487).
+The annotation also contains urls to the original observation in XenoCanto, which can be used to access raw recordings.

 ### Annotation Format
-The [`xcdc_recordings.csv`](./xcdc/xcdc_recordings.csv) file contains metadata and labels for the dataset.
+The [`xcdc_recordings.csv`](https://zenodo.org/records/15420487/preview/xcdc_recordings.csv) file contains metadata and labels for the dataset.
 Each row corresponds to one data sample.
 Below is a description of each column.
 | Column Name       | Description                                                                |
 | ----------------- | -------------------------------------------------------------------------- |
 | `audio_id`        | Unique ID for each audio recording                                         |